Lafayette Divorce Lawyer And Family Law Lawyers

 Few things in life can be as trying as getting a divorce.
 While a divorce can be obtained in Louisiana on a “no-fault” basis, there do exist grounds for divorce where “fault” is an issue (adultery being an obvious example).
-Even if fault is not an issue, the process can seem complex and confusing, for this reason, it is wise to seek help from a local divorce lawyer.
+Even if fault is not an issue, the process of filing for divorce can seem complex and confusing, for this reason, it is wise to seek help from local family law lawyers.

 Divorce Law with Minor Children

 What about community property?
 Louisiana is a community property state and there are myriad rules regarding the same.
-What happens when the parties divorce?
-What is a partition and how long does it take?
-What happens to community property in the meantime?
+When the parties divorce, the court will decide what happens to the community property.
+A partition is a court-ordered division of the community property.
+If a partition is granted, the court will decide who gets what.
+If a partition is not ordered, the community property is managed by a neutral third party.
 If you have a home, who gets to live there?
 For that matter, who gets to use the property while the divorce is pending?
 What about a business, or a retirement plan?
 What about the things you had before you were married?
 Are there claims for reimbursement?

 Alimony and Divorce

-Is alimony and issue?
-It may be, though we don’t call it that anymore, alimony is now known as “spousal support”.
+Is alimony an issue?
+It may be, though we don’t call it that anymore.
+Alimony is now known as “spousal support”.
 Louisiana law recognizes an obligation of the spouses to support each other so there certainly can be potential claims for spousal support.
 As with child support, the immediate questions are no doubt, who pays, how much, and for how long.